Vinbu/AI_Solemne_2/README.md

 4. Download Images and Labels
-Click to get the images and labels used un the project:
+Click the link to download the dataset used in this project: https://drive.google.com/drive/folders/1fYlchR5h9JAGNJMpDIGHWBPnX7_6bIHl?usp=sharing
-https://drive.google.com/drive/folders/1fYlchR5h9JAGNJMpDIGHWBPnX7_6bIHl?usp=sharing
-Download the content and copy the folders "content" and "singular_images" in the project root where you have cloned the repository.
+After downloading, copy the folders content and singular_images into the root of the cloned repository.

 5. Run code